What is Sodinokibi ransomware?

 Following the privilege escalation stage, the ransomware collects basic system and user data.
 If it finds that the UI or keyboard layout is set to one of the pre-programmed languages, the execution will be terminated.
 Many of these languages originate from post-USSR territories, suggesting that the malware authors also come from ex-USSR lands.

 When the target PC lacks the specified UX or keyboard layout languages, the virus terminates processes by PRC value and proceeds to erase shadow copies.
 At this point, the data encryption process begins.
 The ransomware encrypts all user files unless some exceptions are found in the configuration.
 This is where an attacker can customize their campaign.
 An extension is then added to all encrypted documents, and a README text is placed in directories.
 The wallpaper is changed to the ransom demand message.

 The attackers can customize the contents of the ransom note and the README file in the config file, which, once again, provides the malware with flexibility which allows it to operate as ransomware-as-a-service since different attackers can demand ransoms of various sums and provide custom instructions to victims.

-ANY.RUN provides the ability to watch the Sodinokibi ransomware in action via an interactive virtual sandbox simulation.
+ANY.RUN provides the ability to watch the Sodinokibi in action and perform the ransomware analysis via an interactive virtual sandbox simulation.

 Figure 1: illustrates the processes launched by Sodinokibi during its life cycle.